General Class Policies

 Participation

-You should come to every class prepared to engage actively in discussions of the readings and other course materials.
+In on-campus classes, you should come to every class prepared to engage actively in discussions of the readings and other course materials.
 If you are naturally shy, you will need to make a special effort.
 Average (i.e. “C” level) performance in this area equates to the following:

 • Absences from class make up no more than 5 percent of scheduled classes.
 Two instances of late arrival or early departure will be considered equivalent to one absence.